 Synthetic Alcohol: Breaking it Down

 Your typical sample of alcohol (spirits, wine, beer) contains a liquid from the natural fermentation of sugar.
 As the sugar is fermented, it goes into a state of glycolysis, where the sugar molecules breakdown in the absence of oxygen.
 After the sugar reaches glycolysis, it breaks the molecules down into 2 parts: carbon dioxide molecules and molecules of ethanol.
 This process is what creates the alcohol content in your drink that gives you a mind-altering experience.

 With synthetic alcohol, the process does not include fermentation.
 Instead, synthetic ethanol is used in place of bio-ethanol to eliminate the presence of alcohol from fermentation.
 The synthetic ethanol is produced from a process of gasification, meaning that it is not limited to use on grains and sugars.

-But just because the synthetic alcohol process doesn't include fermentation, it doesn't mean you won't feel anything by drinking it.
+Just because the synthetic alcohol process doesn't include fermentation doesn't mean you won't feel anything by drinking it.
 According to Professor David Nutt, lead researcher of the synthetic alcohol called "Alcosynth," the drink will still give you a buzz, but in a different way.
-The alcohol-free drink can be altered to target specific types of the brain's stimuli, meaning you can choose the way you want to feel and the intensity of it.
-For example, consumers will be able to choose if they would like the effects of a party drink from a night out, or a the intensity of a drink out at lunch with friends.
+The alcohol-free drink can be altered to target specific types of the brain's stimuli, meaning you can choose the way you want to feel and its intensity.
+For example, consumers will be able to choose if they would like the effects of a party drink from a night out or the intensity of a drink at lunch with friends.

 Synthetic alcohol still gives a "buzzing" sensation, but without the possibility of a hangover or liver damage